malashonock/interview-prep-notes/NG꞉ Signals꞉ Model inputs.md

 this.checked.set(!this.checked());
 ```

+**NB!** `model(...)` creates not only an input, but also an output suffixed with `...Change` to enable 2-way binding.

-**NB!** When a component sets the value of a model input, this value is also propagated up to the component that is binding a value to this input:
+When a component sets the value of a model input, this value is also propagated up to the component that is binding a value to this input:
 ```
 // in a parent component's template
 // notice, in case isAdmin is a signal, the entire signal is passed, not its value!